Karl Marx's Analysis of the American Civil War

 To keep the support of the poor non-slave-owning whites in the South, this oligarchy needed to dangle the hope of cheap land out west where slavery was still legal.
 In other words, slave owners needed the western territories open to slavery to entice the poor white southerners who aspired to farm plantations of their own.

-As Marx observed, the Republican platform of preventing the spread of slavery any further west represented a direct threat to the slave-owners' existence.
+As Marx observed, the Republican platform of preventing the spread of slavery any further west represented a direct threat to slave owners.
 Again, in the same Die Presse article, Marx summed up the terrible problem the slave-owning oligarchy faced.
 “A strict confinement of slavery within its old terrain…was bound according to economic law to lead to its gradual effacement, in the political sphere to annihilate the hegemony that the slave states exercised through the Senate, and finally to expose the slave-holding oligarchy within its own states to threatening perils from the poor whites” .

 Thus, this class of slave owners perceived themselves as increasingly boxed in.
 On the one hand, northern economic growth was so much more robust.
 Marx noted that maintaining the status quo meant the slow doom of slavery as the growing industrial might of the North translated into political power.
 On the other hand, this tiny oligarchy of slave owners was too weak numerically to alter this status quo by anything other than the most drastic of measures.
 They needed allies, and poor southern whites were the best option available.

 However, to entice them, southern leaders needed to ensure that the western territories remained open to slavery.
 If not, then as Marx rightly put it, slavery as an institution had no future.